-Confidentiality of Student Records

-In accordance with federal statutes and regulations, student records are confidential and available for disclosure to persons other than the student only under stated conditions.
+Confidentiality of Student Records In accordance with federal statutes and regulations, student records are confidential and available for disclosure to persons other than the student only under stated conditions.

 Student Rights and Responsibilities

+A statement of students' rights and

+responsibilities is published in a handbook,

+Code of Student Fthics, which contains a

-A statement of students' rights and responsibilities is published in a handbook, Code of Student Rights, Responsibilities, and Conduct, which contains a description of due process hearings in the event of disciplinary action.
+Code of Student Ethics, which contains a description of due process hearings in the event of disciplinary action.